Klem10013/terminapy/README.md

 ## What Is It For?

-Terminapy provides a `Screen` class that help you create and manage str that can be display on your terminal like so:
+Terminapy provides a `Screen` class that help you create and manage a display of the terminal:

     ╭───────────────────────┬───────────────────────╮
     │                       │                       │